Homebirth Midwife in Reno, NV

 Other Types of Midwives

-It is said that Nevada is one of the few states remaining in the country with complete "birth freedom".
-This means that anyone may legally practice midwifery without regulation of route or length of training, and no requirement for graduation, certification or licensure.
+It is said that Nevada is one of the only states remaining in the country with complete "birth freedom"meaning that anyone may legally practice midwifery without regulation of route or length of training, no requirement for graduation, no requirement for certification or licensure.
 In Nevada, non-nurse midwives may serve any family without any rules on the federal, state, or local government levels.

 If a Nevada midwife does not have the letters CNM or CPM after their name, the midwife and the family have complete autonomy regarding scope of practice and levels of acceptable risk in the out of hospital setting.
 This provides the greatest level of freedom in birth choices.
 These midwives are trained through apprenticeship.
 They bring with them centuries of traditional knowledge passed down through the generations, holding an important place in our history.
 Their practices typically utilize alternative options to pharmaceuticals and other common obstetric technology.

-Above are examples of some of the titles used by midwives who are not CNMs or CPMs.
+These are examples of some of the titles used by midwives who are not CNMs or CPMs.
 Direct Entry Midwife (DEM), Traditional Midwife or just plain Midwife are the most common.
-Because there is no regulation, it is not uncommon for some midwifery students to begin to use these titles as they progress through the second half of their apprenticeships, so it is important to ask about experience and training to differentiate who is a student and who is a qualified midwife.
-Because there are no databases to track these other types of midwives, you will need to rely on your own research.
+It is not uncommon for some students to begin to use these titles as they progress through the second half of their apprenticeships, so it may be important to you to ask about experience and training to differentiate who is a student and who is a "full fledged" midwife.
+There is no database tracking uncertified, unlicensed midwives.